-Help us take child abuse awareness to new heights—with Facebook and Twitter materials for you to post and share to
+Help us take child abuse awareness to new heights—with Facebook and Twitter materials for you to post and share to your heart’s content.

 This week’s Pinwheel Patch: